Socialist Republic of Croatia: Economy during the war

-Renewal of economy
+Renewal of the economy

 In the SR Croatia, material damage and losses were high.
 In the war, the SR Croatia lost 298,000 people, 7.8% of its total population.
 Because of the 4-year partisan war, bombings, over-exploitation of raw materials and agricultural resources, and destruction of roads and industrial facilities, the state entered into economic chaos.
-The peasantry that supplied all the conflicted sides in the war was wasted and human losses were also high.
-The damage of industry in Yugoslavia was the worst in the whole of Europe, while the SR Croatia was among the most damaged republics of Yugoslavia, along with Bosnia and Herzegovina and Montenegro.
-The communist authority needed to do something in order to prevent hunger, disorder and chaos.
+The peasantry that provided goods to all the conflicting sides in the war was devastated and human losses were also high.
+The damage to industry in Yugoslavia was the worst in Europe, while the SR Croatia was among the most damaged republics of Yugoslavia, along with Bosnia and Herzegovina and Montenegro.
+The communist authority needed to act in order to prevent hunger, disorder and chaos.
 Yugoslavia lacked qualified workers, so the economy's renewal was mostly based on mass volunteer work.
-The recruitment for volunteer work was conducted with propaganda about a better communist future, especially among members of Yugoslav partisans and youth.
+The recruitment for volunteer work was conducted with propaganda promising a better communist future, especially for members of Yugoslav partisans and youth.
 Another segment of these labourers were those who feared persecution, mainly opponents of the communist regime and Nazi collaborators.
 They entered volunteer labour in order to escape persecution.
 A third segment of the work force consisted of prisoners of war, who worked the hardest jobs.

-The distribution of food and material needed for industry depended on fast renewal of damaged roads.
-The Zagreb-Belgrade railway had been in reconstruction day and night, so the first train to travel this railway after the war, did it already at the end of June 1945.
-Mine fields were also being cleared.
+The distribution of food and material needed for industry depended on quick rebuilding of damaged roads.
+The Zagreb-Belgrade railway had been in reconstruction day and night, so the first train to travel this railway after the war, did it by the end of June 1945.
+Minefields also had to be cleared.

 Even though relations between the Western countries and Yugoslavia were tense, significant help to the people of Yugoslavia came from the UNRRA, an American aid agency formed as a branch of the United Nations.
-They distributed food, clothes and shoes, which helped the communists avoid hunger.
+They distributed food, clothes and shoes, which helped the country avoid mass starvation.
 Between 1945 and 1946, the UNRRA deployed 2.5 million tons of goods, mostly food, worth US$415 million.
 This amount was equal to twice the imports of the Kingdom of Yugoslavia in 1938, or 135% of its tax revenues.
 It is generally thought that UNRRA fed and clothed some 5 million people.